 We bet you know that one colleague who’s always on their phone and it looks like they’re always missing new experiences.
 Well, we’re not saying to be so aggressively in touch with your family, nor are we saying to completely disappear.
 One of our main tips for transitioning into life abroad is to stay in touch with your family back home.
 Your family is one of your main sources of support, as they’ll always be there for you when you are in trouble or feel lonely.
 Staying in touch with your family could mean making daily calls, video calls, Skype sessions, or even Facebook-ing them.
 Make sure you keep communication lines open, and talk to them as frequently as possible.

-Dream but don’t expect a lot
+Dream but don’t expect a lot to start a new life abroad

 We would like to note, last but not least, that the safest route is to go without any hopes.
 The practical attitude makes it very easy to settle and go with the flowing nature.
 When you get caught in the daily grind of school and life, hoping to have fun times with lots of travel can raise your disappointment.
 If you are studying in the USA, UK, or some other country, it is very exciting but very difficult to move to a new life abroad.
 Studying the present cultural environment and culture of college can help you escape certain traps and/or step easily past them.
 The more ready you are to adjust and embrace your current world, the sooner you can adapt and thrive.
 For a limited while, you are only overseas, so make the best of it with the little time you have.